Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Introduction

 \section{Introduction}

-A significant advantage of large language models (LLMs) is their ability to provide explanations, or rationales, for their predictions \cite{ziegler2020finetuning,bai2022training,vicuna2023,paper:llama2-paper}.
-As these models increasingly assist in decision-making processes across domains, examining the quality of their rationales becomes crucial.
-For example, LLMs can recommend laboratory tests to physicians based on patient symptoms~\cite{peng2023study}, or help financial analysts evaluate risks in their investment portfolios~\cite{romanko2023chatgptbased}, providing rationales for each.
-However, the quality of the rationales they provide can vary, and flawed rationales can lead to poor decisions and misinformation.
-Thus, it is essential to enhance the LLMs' ability to produce high-quality rationales, improving their overall accuracy in tasks.
+A significant advantage of large language models is their ability to explain their predictions \cite{ziegler2020finetuning,vafa-etal-2021-rationales,Alkhamissi_2023,ludan2023explanationbased,li2023explaining,ye2023complementary}.
+For example, LLMs may suggest lab tests to doctors based on patient symptoms~\cite{peng2023study} or help financial analysts evaluate risks in their investment portfolios~\cite{romanko2023chatgptbased}, providing explanations for each.
+As LLMs increasingly assist in decision-making across domains, examining the quality of their explanations becomes crucial.
+Previous studies suggest that lower-quality model explanations can lead to misunderstandings and diminish user trust~\cite{Burns:2022aa,Turpin:2023aa,reingold2024dissenting}.
+Therefore, it is imperative to improve LLMs' explanation quality, along with enhancing their task accuracy.

-The quality of rationales produced by LLMs is linked to their ability to reason over context.
-Their context window can include task specifications, retrieved documents, historical conversations, and more.
-LLMs need to reason over \emph{relevant parts of the context} to generate valid rationales supporting their predictions.
-Relying on model's self-reflection mechanisms, such as chain- or tree-of-thoughts, can often be insufficient for developing sound rationales \cite{paper:yao2022react,wei2023chainofthought,paper:tree-of-thought,paper:reflexion}.
-In domain-specific tasks, such as assigning risk levels to investment portfolios, this is particularly true, as humans may annotate tens of thousands of examples with expert rationales.
-It is thus vital to devise new methods to leverage limited expert annotations to enhance the models' contextual understanding.

-As context size grows, LLMs can struggle to identify pertinent parts of their context, especially when dealing with multiple documents as their context.
-This challenge is highlighted by Liu et al. \shortcite{paper:nelson_liu_lost}, which suggests that LLMs' reasoning abilities notably degrade when relevant information is not positioned at the beginning or end of such context.
-It often leads to poorer results than if no context was used.
-Consequently, it is beneficial for LLMs to recognize whether their rationales are accurately grounded on the relevant context sections.
-This ability enables the model to better incorporate relevant contextual information during rationale generation.

-Our goal in this paper is to improve LLMs' task accuracy by refining their reasoning abilities.
-We focus on LLM responses that contain \emph{a short answer or label}, accompanied by \emph{a more detailed rationale}.
-It is crucial that LLM responses not only yield correct labels but also provide sound rationales supporting their predictions.
-We explore methods to fine-tune a recently released LLM to effectively rank a set of candidate responses, which we acquire from diverse sources.
-Ranking responses allows the LLM to differentiate between sound and flawed rationales, and recognize rationales that are grounded on the relevant context sections, and thus improve their reasoning skills.

-Our approach is distinct from learning from human feedback, such as RLHF.
-Those methods require human preference judgments on millions of LLM response pairs, a task too resource-intensive for most research institutions.
-In contrast, we employ a more feasible approach, utilizing a partial ordering of LLM responses that can be acquired through limited human annotations, heuristic functions, or even model distillation.
-Our approach seeks to make the LLM more efficient for domain-specific tasks, emphasizing both accuracy and sound reasoning.